Krishan-m/Gurbani-App/README.txt

 This is the development space for Gurbani App using banidb library in python.
 Text me on whatsapp to contribute.

+Pre-requisites
+- Make sure you install the banidb module for the program to run
+- Install command: pip install banidb

 Usage:
 - Clone the repository using the https or ssh key
 - Run the main.py file